 Day 7 – Saturday, July 20

-$625 USDPrice Includes: FFI and host fees, all admissions fees for the week, welcome brunch, Celebration Gala Dinner and farewell party/concert.
+$625 USDPrice Includes: FFI and host fees, all admissions fees for the week, welcome brunch, Celebration Gala Dinner.

 Cost does not include optional activities individually selected by the ambassadors for free days.